Archimedean Zeta Integrals for Unitary Groups: Introduction

 \section{Introduction}

-In the 1980s, Garrett and Piatetski-Shapiro--Rallis discovered integral representations of automorphic $L$-functions that are Eulerian but, in contrast to the Rankin--Selberg and Langlands--Shahidi methods, do not require that the automorphic representations to which the $L$-functions are associated are globally generic \cite{PSR, ga}.
+In the 1980s, Paul Garrett, as well as Ilya Piatetski-Shapiro and Stephen Rallis (independently of Garrett), discovered integral representations of automorphic $L$-functions that are Eulerian but, in contrast to the Rankin--Selberg and Langlands--Shahidi methods, do not require that the automorphic representations to which the $L$-functions are associated are globally generic \cite{PSR, ga, cogdell, langlands, shahidi}.
 Their approach, the {\it doubling method}, opened the door to a variety of applications that could not be handled by the Rankin--Selberg method, since not all automorphic representations of classical groups are globally generic.
 Their work, together with later work of \cite{JSLi}, computed the integrals occurring in each of the Euler factors produced by the doubling method at finite unramified primes.

-For over three decades, though, the integrals occurring in the Euler factors at archimedean places eluded precise computation in the case of unitary groups, except in special cases that admitted particular simplifications (such as requiring certain weights to be one-dimensional).
+For over three decades, though, the integrals occurring in the Euler factors at archimedean places eluded precise computation in the case of unitary groups, except in special cases that admitted particular simplifications (such as requiring certain representations to be one-dimensional, as Garrett did in the first major progress on this computation and only prior progress for general signatures).
 The present paper computes them for holomorphic discrete series of general vector weights.
 This has consequences not only for special values of $L$-functions in the archimedean setting, but also for $p$-adic $L$-functions, where the corresponding term had remained open except in special cases (as discussed in \cite[Section 4.5.4]{HELS}).

 Applications of the doubling method include analytic, algebraic, and $p$-adic aspects of cuspidal automorphic $L$-functions.
 For example, the doubling method was employed in the study of possible poles of automorphic $L$-functions in \cite{KR}.
 Also, adapting Shimura's use of Rankin--Selberg integrals to prove the algebraicity of special values of (normalized) Rankin--Selberg convolutions in \cite{shimura76, shimura-hilbert}, Shimura and Harris employed doubling integrals in their proofs of the algebraicity of (normalized) critical values of automorphic $L$-functions in \cite{hasv, harriscrelle, shar}.
 These proofs of algebraicity eventually led to constructions of $p$-adic $L$-functions.
 In particular, in analogue with how Hida built on Shimura's work in the Rankin--Selberg case to construct $p$-adic $L$-functions associated to modular forms \cite{hi85}, several mathematicians, including each of the authors of the present paper, have constructed $p$-adic $L$-functions via the doubling construction.
 In the symplectic case, this was carried out in \cite{BS, liuJussieu}, while it was recently completed in the unitary case in \cite{HELS, ew}.